-Deborah Erickson, MBA, PhD, is the SPR's Honorary Web Site Manager.
-Her PhD is in Psychology with a concentration in consciousness and spirituality from Saybrook University in San Francisco.
+Deborah L. Erickson, MBA, PhD, is the SPR's Honorary Website Manager.
+Her PhD is in Psychology with a concentration in consciousness and spirituality from Saybrook University.
 Her dissertation research was the first mixed methods parapsychological study exploring telepathic interspecies communication (available from the SPR library).
 Her most recent research was a telepathic animal communication project engaging therapy horses who work with PTSD and brain trauma injured military veterans (journal article link below).
 The significance of this research directly relates to the study of horse-human interaction, specifically on the positive impact of horses supporting therapeutic healing methods for wounded military veterans.

 Her left-hemisphere work includes over 30 years in technology management as an IT Director and Technical Project Manager.
 In her right-hemisphere work she is a parapsychology researcher, telepathic interspecies communicator, Reiki Master, and Healing Touch for Animals practitioner.
 Other volunteer work supports the American Rose Society as Consulting Rosarian, Horticulture Judge, Arrangement Judge, and Webmaster for the ARS Pacific Northwest District.
 She also builds backyard fences with Fences for Fido, an all-volunteer organization working to "unchain" dogs in their backyards.
 More information is available at www.deborahericksonphd.com.

 Kuhlwein, Delores (2020).
 Straight from the Horse's Mouth.
 Interviewed for Animal Communication article in Chrome Magazine, a publication of the American Paint Horse Association, Winter Edition, p 34-38.